NiccoBene00/videoStreaming_django/media/recordings/readme.md

 FOLDER `media/recordings`

-Here will be stored recording copies (with and without markdown).
+Here will be stored recording copies (with and without watermark).